oat-sa/taohub-articles/forge/Continous-Integration.md

 tags: {  }
 -->

-TAO Contuinous Integration
+TAO Continuous Integration
 ==========================

-Here are the different steps that are run on daily bases, all source code and config file are available on https://github.com/oat-sa/package-build
+Here are the different steps that are ran on a daily basis, all source code and config file are available on https://github.com/oat-sa/package-build

 Build the package
 -----------------